JackAdams/meteor-transactions/README.md

 9. The transaction queue is either processed entirely on the client or entirely on the server.
 You can't mix client-side calls and server-side calls (i.e. Meteor methods) in a single transaction.
 If the transaction is processed on the client, then a successfully processed queue will be sent to the server via DDP as a bunch of regular "insert", "udpate" and "remove" methods, so each action will have to get through your allow and deny rules.
 This means that your `tx.permissionCheck` function will need to be aligned fairly closely to your `allow` and `deny` rules in order to get the expected results.
 If the transaction is processed entirely on the server (i.e. in a Meteor method call), the `tx.permissionCheck` function is all that stands between the method code and your database, unless you do some other permission checking within the method before executing a transaction.

-10. Fields are added to documents that are affected by transactions. `transaction_id` is added to any document that is inserted, updated or deleted via a transaction. `deleted:<unix timestamp>` is added to any removed document, and then this `deleted` field is `$unset` when the action is undone.
+10. Fields are added to documents that are affected by transactions. `transaction_id` is added to any document that is inserted, updated or soft-deleted via a transaction.
+This package takes care of updating your schema to allow for this if you are using the `aldeed:collection2` package.

+11. The default setting is `tx.softDelete=false`, meaning documents that are removed are taken out of their own collection and stored in a document in the `transactions` collection.
+This can default can be changed at run time by setting `tx.softDelete=true`.
+Or, for finer grained management, the `softDelete=true` option can be passed on individual `remove` calls.
+If `softDelete` is `true`, `deleted:<unix timestamp>` will be added to the removed document, and then this `deleted` field is `$unset` when the action is undone.
 This means that the `find` and `findOne` calls in your Meteor method calls and publications will need `,deleted:{$exists:false}` in the selector in order to keep deleted documents away from the client, if that's what you want.
-This is, admittedly, a pain having to handle the check on the `deleted` field yourself.
+This is, admittedly, a pain having to handle the check on the `deleted` field yourself, but it's less prone to error than having a document gone from the database and sitting in a stale state in the `transactions` collection where it won't be updated by migrations, etc. For this reason, we recommend setting `tx.softDelete=true` and dealing with the pain.

+__Note:__ When doing a remove on the client using a transaction with `softDelete` set to `false`, only the __published__ fields of the document are stored for retrieval.
+So if a document with only some of its fields published is removed on the client and then that is undone, there will be data loss (the unpublished fields will be gone from the db) which could cause your app to break or behave strangely, depending on how those fields were used.
+To prevent this, there are three options:

+-	use `softDelete:true` (then you'll have to change your selectors in `find` and `findOne` everywhere to include `,deleted:{$exists:false}`)
+-	publish the whole document to the client
+-	__[best option]__ use a method call and put the remove transaction call in that, so it executes server-side where it has access to the whole document

-11. This is all "last write wins".
+12. This is all "last write wins".
 No Operational Transform going on here.
 If a document has been modified by a different transaction than the one you are trying to undo, the undo will be cancelled (and the user notified via a callback -- which, by default, is an alert -- you can overwrite this with your own function using `tx.onTransactionExpired = function() { ... }`).
 If users are simultaneously writing to the same sets of documents via transactions, a scenario could potentially arise in which neither user was able to undo their last transaction.
 This package will not work well for multiple writes to the same document by different users - e.g. Etherpad type apps.

-12. Under the hood, all it's doing is putting a document in the `transactions` mongodb collection, one per transaction, that records: a list of which actions were taken on which documents in which collection and then, alongside each of those, the inverse action required for an `undo`.
+13. Under the hood, all it's doing is putting a document in the `transactions` mongodb collection, one per transaction, that records: a list of which actions were taken on which documents in which collection and then, alongside each of those, the inverse action required for an `undo`.

-13. The only `update` commands we currently support are `$set`, `$unset`, `$addToSet`, `$pull` and `$inc`.
+14. The only `update` commands we currently support are `$set`, `$unset`, `$addToSet`, `$pull` and `$inc`.
 We've got a great amount of mileage out of these so far (see below).

 #### In production?
 Really?